Work or volunteer on campus

 There are many events and initiatives throughout the year that provide volunteer opportunities for current students.
 It’s a great way to get involved and meet new friends.

 For more information or to volunteer, contact email@example.com or 403.440.7000

 Marketing and Communications (A150) – Event Volunteers

 Marketing and Communications offers diverse volunteer opportunities throughout Mount Royal.
-Participate in exciting events like Pearls of Wisdom or Open House.
+Participate with our exciting Open House event.
 Volunteer to be a part of the most celebrated day on campus, Convocation.
 Volunteers are always needed to fill a variety of roles in one-off events or ceremonies.
 Join in and gain hands-on event experience and meet your peers in a fun and social setting.

 Recreation (U231) – MRU Colour-U-Blue

 Be part of MRU's annual colour run and if you sign up early enough, you may get to blast participants with paint!
 Volunteers get lunch, "Blue Crew" T-shirts and sunglasses.
 Please email firstname.lastname@example.org.

 For more information, contact email@example.com